luminarily/bookofmormon/_posts/2017-03-09-king-men-shadow.md

 >
 > [Alma 51:12-13][11] (Book of Mormon)

-This internal strife had now become a *direct and present threat* to the security of the entire Nephite nation.
-Here they were, with a hostile army at their borders and there was a group within that threatened the success of the entire country.
+This internal strife had now become a *direct and present threat* to Nephite national security.
+The greater enemy was domestic.
+Here they were, with a hostile army without the borders and a hostile enemy within.

-Captain Moroni, one of the great heroes in the Book of Mormon, brought down the hammer of justice on the king-men.
+Captain Moroni, one of the great military leaders in the Book of Mormon, brought down the hammer of justice on the king-men.

-This excerpt speaks for itself.

 > 14 And it came to pass that when Moroni saw this, and also saw that the Lamanites were coming into the borders of the land, he was exceedingly wroth because of the **stubbornness of those people whom he had labored with so much diligence to preserve**; yea, he was exceedingly wroth; his soul was filled with anger against them.
 >